Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants

 where

 The Hilbert space is formed with the 2D eigenstates $|+\rangle$, $|-\rangle$ associated to the $z$ direction (or Pauli matrix $\sigma_z$) with spin eigenvalues $+1$ and $-1$ respectively.
-We emphasize that the topological invariant is generally thought of as the magnetic charge for monopoles through an analogy with the electromagnetism and with the electric field formed from a source (electric charge).
+The eigenstates are formulated within a particular gauge choice for the phase related to the azimuthal angle.
+The theory presented below will be gauge invariant.

 In quantum physics the Berry curvature plays the role of the magnetic field and the equivalent to the vector potential is the local Berry gauge potential \cite{Berry}.
-The integral of the Berry curvature on the surface can be equivalently introduced in spherical coordinates or through a cartesian metric from the simplification of the $\sin \theta$ function in the differential area and the $\frac{1}{\sin\theta}$ factor stemming in the definition of the Berry gauge potential component along the equatorial direction in spherical coordinates \cite{Google}.
+The topological invariant is measured from the integral of the Berry curvature on the surface.
+It equivalently measures a topological charge in the core of the sphere.
+It can be equivalently introduced in spherical coordinates or through a cartesian metric from the simplification of the $\sin \theta$ function in the differential area and the $\frac{1}{\sin\theta}$ factor stemming in the definition of the Berry gauge potential component along the equatorial direction in spherical coordinates \cite{Google}.
 In this way, we introduce the Berry gauge potential as

 We also have that $A_{\theta} = -i \langle \psi| \partial_{\theta} |\psi\rangle = 0$.
 The Berry curvature then takes the form $F_{\theta \varphi} = \partial_{\theta} A_{\varphi} - \partial_{\varphi} A_{\theta} = \partial_{\theta} A_{\varphi}=\frac{\partial A_{\varphi}}{\partial \theta}$.
 We can then introduce the topological invariant as